Tabitha01-nimo/Tabitha01-nimo/README.md

 - 💞️ I’m looking to collaborate on Project-based bioinformatics applications(applying machine learning to solve biological problems and exploring AI-driven drug discovery)
 - 📫 How to reach me kamautwairimu@gmail.com
 - 😄 Pronouns: She and Her
-- ⚡ Fun fact: Other than English and my Native-language I also "speak" Python and SQL
+- ⚡ Fun fact: Other than English and my Native-language I also "speak" Python,R and SQL

 <!---
 Tabitha01-nimo/Tabitha01-nimo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.